calculator-money

 Board reporting is expensive.
 But few organisations know exactly how much it's costing them.

 Most finance teams can tell you what they spend on external auditors and legal advisers.
-But ask them about the cost of producing board papers, and you'll likely get a blank stare.
+But ask them about the cost of producing board and committee papers, and you'll likely get a blank stare.
 That's because these costs are often hidden in plain sight — absorbed into salaries, buried in opportunity costs, and scattered across departments.

 The board reporting value proposition